manfredspitze/bank-account-starter/README.md

 ### Coding Assignment

-- Create a new GitHub repo: bank-account
+- Name your copy of the starter repo: bank-account
 - Access the repo using GitHub Desktop
 - Open VS Code from GitHub Desktop and write your code
 - Transfer your code from GitHub Desktop to your online GitHub repo